 Durability

-Foam pads are generally considered more durable than inflatable pads because they won’t spring leaks.
-They can, however, get shredded when bushwhacking.
+Foam pads are inherently more durable than inflatable pads because they won’t spring leaks.
+However, they can get shredded when bushwhacking.
 And foam will eventually compress, becoming less comfortable and insulating over the years.

-While inflatable pads can get holes, they can also be patched almost indefinitely, so if you take care of them, it’s common for inflatable pads to outlast foam pads.
+While inflatable pads can get holes, they can also be patched almost indefinitely, so if you take care of them, they’re common to outlast foam pads.
 Look at the thickness of the fabric to determine a pad’s probable puncture resistance.
-Higher denier fabrics will be more puncture-resistant than lower ones.
+Higher denier fabrics, like those found on the Therm-a-Rest NeoAir XTherm NXT Max Sleeping Pad, will be more puncture-resistant than lower ones.

 Baffles are another point of failure for inflatable pads.
 Over time, internal welds can begin to fall apart, and the pad will bubble.